jimmymarks/podcastjustice/index.md

 Let me guess...you loved *[Serial] [1]*.

-It was bold, riveting, engrossing, and rage-inducing entertainment.
+It was bold, riveting, engrossing entertainment.
 But when it came out, you had a lot of questions for your nerd friends.
 Questions like, "How in the Hell am I supposed to listen to this thing?
 What is a podcast?
 How do I do it?
 Do I pay?
 Do I have to donate to NPR?
 Did Adnan really do it?"

 And I'm guessing (understand, this is all hypothetical) that your nerd friends rolled their beady little eyes at you, because \*pfft\*, they don't want to get into a whole *thing* here.
 They probably recommended a lot of funny-sounding apps that actually cost *money*, what?!
 That's ridiculous.

 Yes, your nerd friends have been listening to podcasts for many years.
 Yes, they paid for fancy apps to make listening to and managing new podcasts easier.
 No, you don't have to buy anything if you don't want to.
-Yes, there's a barrier to entry for podcasts, because they're a little hard to understand at first.

-That's why I made this dumb little website - so you can leave your self-important nerdy friends to their IRC groups and their fancy headphones and get down to business.
+That's why I made this dumb little website - so you can leave your self-important nerdy friends to their Dungeons & Dragons and their fancy headphones and get down to business.
 And so...

 <a id="boooring"></a>